RosencrantzArt/annaquiz/README.md

 3. Symmetrical Design
 Balance and Symmetry: Enhance visual harmony by aligning elements symmetrically.
 This includes text alignment, spacing, and overall layout balance.

--Color Scheme: Utilize colors commonly associated with finance, such as deep blues, greens, or golds, to evoke a sense of trust and professionalism.
+- Color Scheme: Utilize colors commonly associated with finance, such as deep blues, greens, or golds, to evoke a sense of trust and professionalism.
   Additional Notes
--Post-Time Interaction: Even after the time limit is reached, users can still access and utilize the restart button to begin anew.
+- Post Time Interaction: Even after the time limit is reached, users can still access and utilize the restart button to begin anew.
 Continuous Support: While the application may restrict certain functions after the time limit, support for answering user queries remains available indefinitely.

+## Learnings

 ## Contributing